EMFTeam/HIP-tools/installer/HIP_ReadMe.txt

 every Mac.
 If it's not on your Launcher already, then search Finder under Applications for Terminal.
 It should be in a subfolder in Applications with other system utilities.
 Run Terminal.

 3. The Terminal application will start in your home directory.
-The following command assumes that's the case.
+The following command assumes that Terminal is still located in your home directory.

 Copy and then paste the following line of text, precisely, into the Terminal window, and then hit ENTER: